Early Childhood Direction Centers

 - parent education programs and resources,

-- matching the needs of children with available services,
+- match the needs of children with available services,

-- following up to ensure that children receive services,
+- follow-up to ensure that children receive services,

-- education of parents of preschool children with disabilities.
+- understand the special education process for preschool students with disabilities.

 Additional Resources: